Chart Color Schemes

 Green Point is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of the Green Point (Central Coast - NSW) statistical area (Lv2), as estimated by AreaSearch based on ABS updates and new addresses validated since Nov 2025, is approximately 6,919.
-This figure represents an increase of 109 people since the 2021 Census, which reported a population of 6,810.
-The change is inferred from the resident population estimate of 6,895 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 139 validated new addresses since the Census date.
-This level of population results in a density ratio of 806 persons per square kilometer, which is relatively consistent with averages seen across locations assessed by AreaSearch.
-The Green Point (Central Coast - NSW) (SA2)'s growth rate of 1.6% since the census positions it competitively within 1.5 percentage points of the SA3 area's growth rate of 3.1%.
-Overseas migration contributed approximately 65.0% of overall population gains during recent periods in this area.
+As of Feb 2026, the population of the suburb of Green Point (Central Coast - NSW) is estimated at around 6,919.
+This reflects an increase of 109 people since the 2021 Census, which reported a population of 6,810 people.
+The change was inferred from the resident population of 6,895 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 139 validated new addresses since the Census date.
+This level of population equates to a density ratio of 806 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The suburb's 1.6% growth since census positions it within 1.6 percentage points of the SA3 area (3.2%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 65.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population